chasiubun/Obsidian/2. GM Tools/5eTools Compendium & Rules/compendium/bestiary/elemental/air-elemental.md

 aliases: ["Air Elemental"]
 ---
 # Air Elemental
 *Source: Monster Manual p.
-124, Tales from the Yawning Portal, Tasha's Cauldron of Everything, Journeys through the Radiant Citadel.
+124, Tales from the Yawning Portal, Eberron: Rising from the Last War, Mythic Odysseys of Theros, Tasha's Cauldron of Everything, Journeys through the Radiant Citadel.
 Available in the SRD and the Basic Rules.*

 An air elemental is a funneling cloud of whirling air with a vague semblance of a face.
 Although it likes to race across the ground, picking up dust and debris as it goes, it can also fly and attack from above.